republik/plattform/src/components/VideoPlayer/docs.md

 -- `subtitles`: The optional URL of the subtitles file.
 - `size`: optional, `narrow` or `tiny`.
 - `showPlay`: Whether to show the play button, defaults to `true`
+- `autoPlay`: Boolean, mapped to the video tag
+- `loop`: Boolean, mapped to the video tag
+- `attributes`: Object, arbitrary attributes mapped to the video tag like playsinline, specific ones win

 ```react